theinsideview/theinsideview.github.io/about.md

 On top of that, it's usually frown upon to discuss Artificial General Intelligence timelines in academia or in the AI industry, so I wanted to create a place where people could casually chat about those things without having to censor themselves.

 I occasionally make nice visuals that go together with the audio.
-See for instance the [episode with Phil Trammell](https://theinsideview.github.io/phil) on the econ of Transformative AI, or [the one with Charlie Snell](https://theinsideview.github.io/charlie) on AI Art.
+See for instance the [episode with Phil Trammell](https://theinsideview.ai/phil) on the econ of Transformative AI, or [the one with Charlie Snell](https://theinsideview.ai/charlie) on AI Art.

-If you just want to watch the popular ones, you could start with the episode with [Connor Leahy on EleutherAI and GPT-3](https://theinsideview.github.io/connor), or with [Sonia Joseph on Web 3, NFTs and AI Safety](https://theinsideview.github.io/sonia).
+I would suggest to start with the most popular ones, [Ethan Caballero on why Scale is all you need](https://theinsideview.ai/ethan) and [Connor Leahy on EleutherAI and GPT-3](https://theinsideview.github.io/connor).